radawson/JS-Web-Game-Part-1/README.md

 # Web Game I

-This is an activity for SD Lesson 5.3.3- Function Practice
+This is an implmentation of the hi-low guessing game.

-Please refer to the Activity Guide in Canvas for directions.
+This project uses Bootstrap for most styling.

+index.js uses plain Javascript with DOM manipulation.